-Dr. Miller had a long service record associated with vocational/career and technical education, having been involved with various organizations such as the Association for Career and Technical Education, Ohio Association of Career and Technical Educators, National Association of Agricultural Educators, Association for International Agricultural and Extension Education, American Association for Agricultural Education, Association for Career and Technical Education, American Association for Agricultural Education, Association for Career and Technical Education, Association for Agricultural Education, Association for Career and Technical Education, Research, Future Farmers of America, and Omicron Tau Theta, among many others.
+Dr. Miller had a long service record associated with vocational/career and technical education, having been involved with various organizations such as the Association for Career and Technical Education, Ohio Association of Career and Technical Educators, National Association of Agricultural Educators, Association for International Agricultural and Extension Education, American Association for Agricultural Education, Association for Career and Technical Education Research, Future Farmers of America, and Omicron Tau Theta, among many others.